Mushrafali/HOTEL-APP/README.md

 Booking History: Users can view their reservation history, and hotel management can track local booking trends.

-Responsive Design: The frontend, built with HTML, CSS, JavaScript, and Bootstrap, is optimized for users in your city, offering a seamless experience across devices.
+Responsive Design: The frontend, built with HTML, CSS, Python, and Bootstrap, is optimized for users in your city, offering a seamless experience across devices.

 Localization: The system includes language support, currency, and date formats specific to your city, providing a more personalized user experience.